Online teaching and learning resources for USC Annenberg

 USC Annenberg is required to adapt class activities for remote teaching and learning for the duration of the spring 2020 term in response to the coronavirus pandemic.
-The following resources and tips have been curated by USC Annenberg’s Center for Excellence in Teaching (CET) faculty fellows to help instructors adjust their courses to meet student needs and learning objectives.
+The following resources and tips have been curated by USC Annenberg’s director of online learning and USC Annenberg’s Center for Excellence in Teaching (CET) faculty fellows to help instructors adjust their courses to meet student needs and learning objectives.

 Zoom is a videoconferencing application that enables audio and video conferencing between multiple users on both desktop computers and mobile devices.
 It can allow faculty to host class lectures, discussions, share screens and files, and chat with students using a PC, tablet, or even a cell phone equipped with a camera.
 Zoom is available to all faculty and students at no cost.

 - Instructors must host live class sessions on Zoom at the same day and time as their regular class.

 - Instructors are required to record all Zoom lectures and discussions for ADA (Americans with Disabilities Act) compliance, but also to accommodate students who may not be able to keep to the original class schedule.

 Links to your recordings should be posted and organized in Blackboard as soon as they are available.
 For help setting up your Zoom meeting link in Blackboard please review this tutorial.
 You can also review a recorded Zoom training session, or attend a live training.